jpsierens/maze-generation-ellers-algorithm-react/README.md

 If you're wondering why there's no entrance or exit, it's because you can choose any two points in the maze's outer walls to open up and there will always be a path between the two.

 There's one thing I didn't implement according to the instructions given at any of the sources, they say to give atleast one vertical connection to each set, but personally I wasn't able to get perfect mazes when there was more than one vertical connection per set.

-Sources:
+### Sources:
 https://weblog.jamisbuck.org/2010/12/29/maze-generation-eller-s-algorithm
 http://www.neocomputer.org/projects/eller.html

 TODO:
-- give user the ability to choose the speed
+- github interaction
+- deal with overflow for wider mazes